-- Clean water: Au/Pt-Fe-TiO2 , silica scaffold
+- Nanoparticulate films and clean water: Ni/Pt-Fe-TiO2 , silica scaffold

-- Instrument development: SBW Nonlinear Interferometer, Nomariscope
+- Instrument development: SBW Nonlinear Interferometer

 This project is based on the wonderful oxidation potential of titania (aka, the white coloration in tooth paste, skim milk, salad dressing…).
-With a strong oxidation potential, titania turns deadly pollutants into harmless CO2 and water using sunlight.
+With a strong oxidation potential, titania turns deadly organic pollutants into harmless CO2 and water using sunlight.
 The issue is that native titania is rather inefficient in water.
-By making the titania particles ultrasmall (less than one nanometer – or 10,000 times smaller than the finest human hair), doping with a very small amount of iron, and decorating each particle with a single Pt or Au atom, the Shultz group succeeded in boosting the efficiency about 10 times – enough to clean water for a family of four in a four-hour sunlight day.
-Filtering such small particles is impossibly costly.
-So, our current approach is to avoid filtration by immobilizing these particles on a silica substrate, or scaffold.
-Opportunities exist to join this effort – success could save a thousand children a day (UN statistics).
+By making the titania particles ultrasmall (less than two nanometers – or 10,000 times smaller than the finest human hair), doping with a very small amount of iron, and decorating each particle with a single Pt or Au atom, the Shultz group succeeded in boosting the efficiency about 10 times – enough to clean water for a family of four in a four-hour sunlight day.
+Supported by the Department of Energy (DE-SC0020258), the group also aims to use these particles to selectively oxidize CO and reduce CO2.

 Whether developing the photocatalyst scaffold or investigating ammonia-solution interactions, we require suitable instrumentation.
 Although numerous tools exist for probing solid – especially metal – surfaces, tools for probing complex, flexible, high vapor pressure interfaces are just being developed.
 The Shultz group invented one: a nonlinear interferometer.
 Since any surface contains seven to ten orders of magnitude fewer molecules than the bulk phases on either side of the interface, the first requirement is great sensitivity to the surface.
 For complex mixtures, the second requirement is being able to distinguish among the multiple surface species.
 The Shultz group uses a technique called sum frequency generation (SFG) to provide the surface sensitivity.
 Distinguishing among multiple surface species and measuring their concentration requires measuring a complex (in the mathematical sense) signal.
 We invented a nonlinear interferometer to measure the complex signal.
 Our current target is to extend this instrument to measure small differences as the surface molecules react to generate new materials.
 Materials that interact on ice surfaces likely change the surface morphology – either roughening or leveling it.
 The target of the not-yet-existing Nomariscope is to detect the morphology changes.
 Opportunities exist to get involved with creating instruments that enable discoveries well beyond the Shultz laboratory.